Hee-il Cho: Action International Martial Arts Association

 Cho founded the Action International Martial Arts Association in 1980.
 This martial arts organization specializes in taekwondo, with schools in cities throughout the United States and Europe.
 The association sponsors various championships in Europe.
 Notable students include Philip Ameris and John D'arcy.

 Personal life

 Cho has two brothers, Kuy-ha Cho (Vice-President of AIMAA) and In-kyu Cho (Chairman of AIMAA), who are also martial art masters.
 Cho's first wife was Sally Walsh, who demonstrates self-defence techniques in the second volume of Cho's Complete Martial Artist books.
 His second wife is named Mihyun.
 Cho has one son and one daughter: Jacob, 2nd dan, based in Laguna Beach, California and Jasmine, who also trains in taekwondo.
-Cho underwent open-heart surgery in 2006, and currently lives and teaches in Honolulu, Hawaii.
+Cho underwent open-heart surgery in 2006, and currently lives in Honolulu, Hawaii.
+He presided over his final AIMAA International Black Belt Tests at his school in Honolulu on November 23rd, 2025.
+Grandmaster Cho retired on November 30th, 2025.